HicResearch/TREEHOOSE/doc/architecture/Architecture.md

 for researchers to take out data from TRE with the permission of multiple parties (data manager, research IT, etc.).
-The add-on is hosted as a web application supported by backend infrastrucutre.
+The add-on is hosted as a web application supported by backend infrastructure.
 Each add-on installation is tied to a specific TRE project.

 The add-on provides a streamlined